ibraheemdev/matchit/README.md

 As you can see, `:user` is a *named parameter*.
 The values are accessible via `req.extensions().get::<Params>()`, which is just a vector of keys and values.
 You can get the value of a parameter either by its index in the vector, or by using the `by_name(name)` method: `:user` can be retrieved by `by_name("user")`.

-When using a `http.Handler` (using `router.Handler` or `http.HandlerFunc`) instead of HttpRouter's handle API using a 3rd function parameter, the named parameters are stored in the `request.Context`.
-See more below under [Why doesn't this work with http.Handler?](#why-doesnt-this-work-with-httphandler).

 Named parameters only match a single path segment:

 ```ignore